arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2020-01-02-but_developers_use_macs_10_reasons_not_to_switch_from_windows.markdown

 8. (8) what's with the recent apps on the dock showing duplicates?
-![recents in the dock with three vscode icons](https://pbs.twimg.com/media/ENyIa6hWwAAzrxU?format=png) Suddenly MacOS cares about individual windows and not applications as a whole? why would it show duplicates?
+![recents in the dock with three vscode icons](https://pbs.twimg.com/media/ENyIa6hWwAAzrxU?format=png) Suddenly MacOS cares about individual windows and not applications as a whole?

  \- Sent from Google Chrome on Mac OS  (⌥